 At the ordinary Council meeting on July 20, Council endorsed an external management model for when the new facility becomes operational.
 This means Council will engage an external leisure management company to manage the operations of the facility.
 Council will be seeking invitations for experienced contractors to tender for the management of the facility in 2021.

 The model adopted was the recommended approach based on a consultants’ report investigate the most effective management model to provide the most value and opportunities to leverage social outcomes for the community.

 How much is Council spending on the MSS?

-Council is investing $24.8 million to develop the Multi-Sport Stadium and related infrastructure to address the identified gap in the provision of indoor sports to support community members of all ages, gender and abilities to participate in sport and physical activity.
-This compliments the Outdoor Netball Courts already under construction and due for completion in October
+Council is investing $35 million to develop the Multi-Sport Stadium and related infrastructure to address the identified gap in the provision of indoor sports to support community members of all ages, gender and abilities to participate in sport and physical activity.

 The cost for the development of the MSS is spread across the life of this multi-year project and does not impact Council’s ability to support Darebin’s residents and local businesses and organisations in response to the COVID-19 pandemic.

 Who will have access to the facility and court space?

 The facility will be available to all community members.
 Council will undertake an Expression of Interest process for interested Associations and Clubs for regular court usage in the near future.

 What is the timeline for construction?

 Council intends to award the construction contract in June 2020, and works to are to commence shortly after.
 We anticipate construction to take approximately 12-18 months.